 How does multi-academy trust governance work?

-A multi-academy trust (MAT) runs multiple academies, as opposed to a single academy trust.
-While all academy trusts have two layers of governance (the members of the trust and the board of trustees), a multi-academy trust may have further layers of governance in the form of local governing bodies or other committees which may relate to one or more academy.
+All academy trusts have 2 layers of governance (the members of the trust and the board of trustees), and MATs often have a third layer, in the form of local governing bodies (LGBs) within some or all of their academies.

 The members found the trust.
 They:

 - Sit above the trust board and make sure the board is governing the trust effectively

 - Have the power to step in if the governance is failing

 Academy trustees sit on the board of trustees.
 They:

 - Oversee the MAT and guide its strategic direction

 - Hold the executive leaders to account